cloudmesh-community/book/chapters/machinelearing/aws-sagemaker.md

 ### Download, Explore, and Transform the Training Data

 Now download the MNIST dataset to your notebook instance.
-Then review the data, transform it, and upload it to your S3 bucket.
+Then review the data, transform it and upload it to your S3 bucket.

-You transform the data by changing its format from numpy.array to RecordIO.
+You transform the data by changing its format from numpy array to RecordIO.
 The RecordIO format is more efficient for the algorithms provided by Amazon SageMaker.